prampec/IotWebConf/README.md

 ## TODO / Feature requests
   - We might want to add a "verify password" field.
   - Possibility to organize blocks of config items to lists.
 (E.g. provide more SSIDs with passwords as a connection option.)
-  - Option the define multiply WiFi connection options, and try all, when the last used one is just not available.
+  - Option the configure multiply WiFi connections.
+Try next when the last used one is just not available.
   - Define some entry points, where one can extend the current working behavior.
 (E.g. implement alternative connection options)
   - Option to skip AP mode at startup, so connect directly to WiFi network (if avalable).
 This option must not effect the "configPin" functionality.